slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 late adolescence.
 The conflict was, however, positively resolved: New threads of life were spanned from and within myself.
-I felt an inner expansion, as if my personality was a realm that had acquired new and vast territories; and in such a way that not only these new regions were embelleced by the acquisition, but their riches gave activity to the old provinces.
-I will not trouble myself to go any further than this, for I believe this account is as complete as any sense of modesty allows for.
-These were the things that came about by virtue of the dream of the shadow, which lies in between a descent to obscurity and violence, on one end, and an ascent to a relative peace with greater knowledge, on the other.
+I felt an inner expansion, as if my personality was a realm that had acquired new and vast territories; and in such a way that not only these new regions were embellished by the acquisition, but their riches gave activity to the old, pre-existing provinces.
+I will not trouble myself to go any further than this, for I believe this account is as complete as it can be.
+These were the things that came about by virtue of the dream of the shadow, which lies in-between a descent to obscurity and violence, on one end, and an ascent to a relative peace with greater knowledge, on the other.
 That this dream was prelusive to the conquest of such peace, I would not have guessed at the time I dreamed it.
 But it seems a positive numen may operate through the forces of fear and anguish.